JulienNyambal-hyperiondev/end_2_end_python/README.md

 # HyperionDev Chatbot: Flask Random Response App

 This is a beginner-friendly Flask web application that acts as a simple chatbot.
-Users can type a message, and the app responds with a random sentence from a predefined list or generates a new one dynamically using the **Wonderwords** library.
+Users can type a message, and the app responds with a random sentence from a predefined list or dynamically generated sentences using the **Wonderwords** library.

 ---